 (#2063)In the (Re)Association Request frame, the non-AP MLD indicates the links that are requested for (re)setup (#1805)and the capabilities and operational parameters of the requested links as described in 35.3.5.4 (Usage and rules of Basic Multi-Link element in the context of multi-link (re)setup(#6700)). (#2475)The non-AP MLD may request to (re)set up(#6452) links with a subset of APs affiliated with the AP MLD.

-(#1847)NOTE—The links that are requested for resetup and the capability and operation parameters of each link that are requested for resetup are independent of the existing setup links with an associated AP MLD and the capability and operation parameters of each setup link with an associated AP MLD.
+(#7835)

 In the (Re)Association Response frame, the AP MLD shall indicate(#6272) the requested links that are accepted and the requested links that are rejected for (re)setup (#1805)and the capabilities and operational parameters of the requested links as described in 35.3.5.4 (Usage and rules of Basic Multi-Link element in the context of multi-link (re)setup(#6700))(#5255). (#2475)The AP MLD may not accept all the links that are requested for (re)setup.
 The AP MLD may accept a subset of the links that are requested for (re)setup(#5299)(#2593).
 The (Re)Association Response frame shall be sent to the non-AP STA affiliated with the non-AP MLD that sent the (Re)Association Request frame.

+A link that is requested by the non-AP MLD for (re)setup in the (Re)Association Request frame and is accepted by the AP MLD in the (Re)Association Response frame is a setup link between the AP MLD and the associated non-AP MLD unless the corresponding AP of the setup link is removed as defined in 35.3.6 (Multi-Link reconfiguration).(#7835)

+(#1847)NOTE—The links that are requested for resetup and the capability and operation parameters of each link that are requested for resetup are independent of the existing setup links with an associated AP MLD and the capability and operation parameters of each setup link with an associated AP MLD. (#7835)

+NOTE - The link requested by the non-AP MLD might not exist because the AP MLD has removed the corresponding affiliated AP (see 35.3.6.2.2 (Removing affiliated APs)) in which case the AP MLD might reject the requested link or the AP MLD might add the corresponding affiliated AP (see 35.3.6.2.1 (Adding new affiliated APs)) and the AP MLD might accept the requested link.(#4257)

 (…existing texts…)

-(#1656)An MLD that requests or accepts multi-link (re)setup for any two links ensures that each link is located on different nonoverlapping channels.
+(#1656)An MLD that requests or accepts multi-link (re)setup for any two links shall ensure that each link is located on different nonoverlapping channels.(#6359)

+(#3220)If the link on which the (Re)Association Request frame was received cannot be accepted by the AP MLD, then the AP MLD shall not accept any of the requested links.(#6629)

+The multi-link (re)setup is a failure if the AP MLD does not accept any of the links requested by the non-AP MLD for multi-link (re)setup in the (Re)Association Request frame.
+Otherwise, the multi-link (re)setup is successful.(#6629)

 (#6499)(#4066)(#4392)An AP MLD shall assign a single AID to a non-AP MLD upon successful multi-link setup.
 All the STAs of the non-AP MLD shall have the same AID as the one assigned to the non-AP MLD during multi-link setup.